-Rare Diseases South Africa (RDSA) had humble beginnings – six individuals sitting around a small wooden dining room table with an idea and a dream to make the world just a little better for those living with rare conditions.
-Fast forward seven years: what was initially envisioned as an all-encompassing support group for any South African affected by a rare condition (or undiagnosed), has evolved into a formally registered NPO that is internationally recognised for its advocacy efforts.
-As a result, the management and oversight of the organisation also needed to be formalised.
+What was initially envisioned as an all-encompassing support group for South Africans affected by rare conditions (or those who remain undiagnosed) has evolved into a formally registered NPO that is internationally recognised for its advocacy efforts.
+As a result, the management and oversight of the organisation has been formalised.

 KELLY DU PLESSIS

-Kelly du Plessis is the CEO & Founder of Rare Diseases South Africa which was born out of necessity when her oldest child was diagnosed with Pompe disease at 11 months old.
+Kelly du Plessis is the CEO & Founder of Rare Diseases South Africa which was born out of necessity when her oldest child was diagnosed with Pompe Disease in 2011 at 11 months of age.
 Having dedicated her life and career to furthering the plight of those impacted by rare diseases in developing countries, Kelly serves on various boards and committees which focus on improving the quality of life for rare patients.

-In six years, Kelly has taken rare disease policy and patient advocacy to new heights in South Africa and has presented at various national and international conferences to raise awareness and create a new narrative in terms of treatment and access for rare patients.
-Understanding the isolation and lack of support surrounding a rare disease diagnosis, providing a safe place for patients as well as families, and improving patient-centred care has become her passion.
-With over 6500 patients/families impacted by rare diseases having been assisted over the past six years, Kelly has ensured that the patients voice is never forgotten.
+Kelly has taken rare disease policy and patient advocacy to new heights in South Africa and has presented at various national and international conferences to raise awareness and create a new narrative in terms of treatment and access for rare patients.
+Kelly has been awarded various awards and accolades for her contribution to healthcare both locally and abroad.

 DR HELEN MALHERBE

 Helen became part of the rare disease community in 2004 when she lost her first child, Madeleine, to Trisomy 18 (Edwards Syndrome), and soon after established a contact point for families in South Africa affected by the same condition.
-As a result of her personal experience and wanting to make a difference in this area, Helen completed a PhD in 2017 to investigate the renewed need for the care and prevention of congenital disorders in South Africa, from which 13 scientific articles have been published to date.
+In 2017, Helen completed a PhD to investigate the renewed need for the care and prevention of congenital disorders in South Africa, from which 13 scientific articles have been published to date.

-Helen was Honorary Chair of Genetic Alliance South Africa (GA-SA), a non-profit, membership organisation uniting stakeholders relevant to the care and prevention of congenital disorders (CDs) until March 2020.
-Following the dissolution of GA-SA and its integration into RDSA In April 2020, Helen was appointed as an honorary RDSA Director overseeing Research and Epidemiology.
-Helen also continues her academic work as a post-doctoral research fellow at the KZN Research Innovation and Sequencing Platform (KRISP) at the University of KwaZulu Natal.
+Helen was Honorary Chair of Genetic Alliance South Africa (GA-SA), a non-profit, membership organisation uniting stakeholders relevant to the care and prevention of congenital disorders (CDs) until April 2020 when GASA was integrated into RDSA.
+Helen was appointed as an honorary RDSA Director overseeing Research and Epidemiology.

 Erika qualified and practiced as a Medical Technologist for five years prior to joining the pharmaceutical industry, and has over 26 years’ experience working with leading global Pharmaceutical companies Roche, AstraZeneca, Shire and Takeda.
-She has covered various commercial roles with South African and/or Sub-Sahara responsibilities across a variety of specialty therapeutic areas including Oncology, Rare Diseases , GI, Immunology, Rheumatology, Renal Anaemia , Asthma, Diabetes, Anaesthesiology, Anti-invectives & Critical Care.
+She has covered various commercial roles across a variety of specialty therapeutic areas including Oncology, Rare Diseases , GI, Immunology, Rheumatology, Renal Anaemia , Asthma, Diabetes, Anaesthesiology, Anti-invectives & Critical Care.

 She is currently self-employed and operates as an Independent Consultant, enabling her to bring a wealth of experience and knowledge to RDSA.
 She was introduced to the rare disease community in 2017 in her role as Country Lead for Shire pharmaceuticals and developed a strong desire to make a difference to people living with rare diseases.

-TV presenter, CEO, and Adventurer are just some of the impressive titles associated with Nicole Capper.
+TV presenter, CEO, and Adventurer are just some of the impressive titles associated with Nicole Austin.
 She is the Survivor SA Season 7 runner-up, Mrs South Africa 2018, a qualified pharmacist, a serial entrepreneur and mom to a Rare warrior after her daughter was diagnosed with a life-limiting rare disease, Cystic Fibrosis, at just 6 weeks of age.

 With a passion for health and preventative medicine, Nicole uses her mobility and fitness to raise awareness for those without full health, by participating in mountain climbs, sporting events and outdoor adventures all over the world – with her intention to liberate courage in others to do the same.